robelsiam/nftwebsite/README.md

 # nftwebsite
-## Used in coordination with nftcollection repository to mint flag nfts on a website frontend hosted on [IPFS](https://ipfs.tech/)
+## Used in coordination with nftcollection repository to mint flag nfts on a website frontend

 ## Technology Stack & Tools